Skip to Content

 Cape Chignecto Coastal Trail Hiking Guide, Nova Scotia

-The Cape Chignecto Coastal Trail is a spectacular backpacking path in Nova Scotia, which provides a beautiful, varied and challenging hiking experience while showcasing the power of the huge Bay of Fundy tides.
+The Cape Chignecto Coastal Trail is a spectacular backpacking path in Nova Scotia, providing a beautiful, varied and challenging hiking experience while showcasing the power of the huge Bay of Fundy tides.

 A pink sandy beach on the Cape Chignecto Coastal Trail